 But the WordPress and Eventbrite integration gives you more than just a pretty page.
-Here are three ways you can use the integration to better promote and sell tickets to your events.
+Here are four ways you can use the integration to better promote and sell tickets to your events online.

 1. Reach more people

-One of the best things about WordPress.com is their wide selection of easy-to-use themes for your site.
-They have hundreds of beautifully designed themes to choose from, all of which can be connected to Eventbrite — whether you’re on WordPress.com or running your own self-hosted website.
-This allows you to promote and sell tickets to your event(s) from any WordPress theme.
+One of the best things about WordPress.com is its wide selection of easy-to-use themes for your site.
+There are hundreds of beautifully designed themes to choose from, all of which can be connected to Eventbrite.
+This allows you to promote and sell tickets to your events from any WordPress theme.

 What’s so great about that?
-First of all, promoting your event from your website or blog lets you get your event in more places so you can reach more people.
-WordPress themes are also all responsive, meaning they’ll look great on any screen size, helping you appeal to those heavy mobile users.
-And because visitors can start the buying process right from your site, you can sell more tickets.
-This is especially true if you already get a healthy amount of traffic to your site.
+First of all, promoting your event from your website or blog sends organic traffic to your event promotion.
+WordPress themes are also all responsive, meaning they’ll look great on any screen size for mobile users.
+And because visitors can start the purchase process right from your site, you can sell more tickets, particularly if you already get a healthy amount of traffic to your site.

 Speaking of traffic to your site, WordPress themes also help you gain visitors through organic search.
 They’re optimized for search engines, and every website includes a Google-friendly sitemap.
-The rich analytics you get through the platform can tell you where your site visitors are from, what they read, and when they visit, so you can make your site more engaging for them — and more lucrative for you.
+The rich analytics you get through the platform can tell you where your site visitors are from, what they read, and when they visited, so you can make your site more engaging for them — and more lucrative for you.
 As a result, WordPress can become part of your online marketing and advertising plan.

 2. Elevate your event brand

 The ability to use a WordPress theme that complements your existing design also helps you build and maintain a strong event brand.
-Instead of getting stuck with a generic page, you can showcase the unique aspects of your event with custom logos and backgrounds, photo galleries, video, embedded social feeds.
+Instead of getting stuck with a generic page, you can showcase the unique aspects of your event with custom logos and backgrounds, photo galleries, videos, and embedded social feeds.
 You can also control your page design, fonts, colors, and more with WordPress’s easy “drag-and-drop” interface.

-The ability to brand your website also makes you appear more professional to potential attendees.
-WordPress uses the latest user experience design techniques so your page is intuitive for anyone to navigate — and attractive for even the most web-savvy attendees.
-Coming off as a credible event that is worth paying for is even more important if your tickets have a high price tag.
+WordPress uses the latest user experience design techniques so your page is intuitive for anyone to navigate — and attractive to even the most web-savvy attendees.
+An elevated customer experience is even more important if your tickets have a high price tag.

 You can even use WordPress to schedule an event.
-It’s just as easy to connect your site to Eventbrite as it is to connect to Facebook or Twitter by using the WordPress feature Publicize.
-Just go to your Sharing page and connect to Eventbrite, listed under “Other Connections”.
+It’s just as easy to connect your WordPress site to Eventbrite as to Facebook or Twitter using the Publicize feature.
+Just go to your Sharing page, find Eventbrite under “Other Connections”, and connect.

 3. Save time and resources with automation

-Once connected, your Eventbrite events will automatically be pulled into your site.
-You can specify a page of your choosing to display the events, including all the important information: title, location, date, time, links to a more detailed view, and your ticketing or registration information.
+Once connected to WordPress, your Eventbrite events will automatically be pulled into your site.
+You can specify where on your sitemap to display the events, including all the important information: title, location, date, time, links to a more detailed view, and your ticketing or registration information.

-Anyone can then select how many tickets to order, enter promotional codes, and start the ordering process right from your site.
-The benefit of this is that ticket buyers are more likely to start (and complete) their order right on your site, meaning you’ll see less drop-off due to redirects — and higher sales.
+Attendees can then select how many tickets to order, enter promotional codes, and start the ordering process right from your site.
+This means ticket buyers are more likely to complete their order in one sales process, so you’ll see fewer abandoned carts — and higher sales.